Pupil Premium Strategy Statement – Brookfield Community School

 Our attendance data over the last 3 years indicates that attendance among disadvantaged pupils has been 5-10% lower than for non-disadvantaged pupils.

-45% of disadvantaged pupils have been ‘persistently absent’ compared to 19% of their peers during that period.
+45% of disadvantaged pupils were ‘persistently absent’ compared to 19% of their peers during that period.
 While these are inline with national figures, our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils’ progress.

 Wider school engagement